sciZer0/7/v/README.md

 <b>TABLE OF CONTENTS</b>
 * **Abstract** — Continuation
    - About Blockchain Technology
-   - About the Innovative Native Token
+   - About the Most Valuable Assets
-   - About New Culture
    - About Democracy
    - About Immutability Of Code
+   - About New Culture
    - About **5** Fundamental Problems of All Current Blockchains
 * **The Unicorn Blockchain** — In More Detail
 * **Addition**